Magarat: Gorkha Kingdom

-After the Magar rulers of Ligligkot and Gorkha principalities were defeated, which were part of the Magarat confederation, Magar military figures became key allies and generals in the Gorkha kingdom that eventually united Nepal.
+After the Magar rulers of Ligligkot and Gorkha principalities —once part of the Magarat region— were defeated, Magar military figures became key allies and generals in the Gorkha kingdom.
+The Magar were a dominant force in the central and western mid-hills of Nepal, and these Magar military figures played a significant role in its expansion that eventually united Nepal.
 The founder of modern Nepal, King Prithvi Narayan Shah, considered himself "the King of Magarat" and had strong ties to the Magar community.